 - ➤ Leadership Our leadership program develops the natural leadership abilities of our students through academic and practical experiences.
 Leadership at the Crossing is developed and cultivated through two main avenues: - O Service Learning Opportunities (SLO) THE MAIN OBJECTIVE is to assist students in contributing to their community.
 Students gain a better understanding of the needs in their community and discover ways in which they can serve to meet those needs. - O Extended Learning Opportunities (ELO) THE MAIN OBJECTIVE IS to develop and deepen student/teacher relationships through adventure activities.
-Extended Learning Opportunities focus specifically on transformation of the heart and the mind while recognizing that this is a process achieved one victory at a time. - O Work-Based Learning (WBL) Experience THE MAIN OBJECTIVE is to develop leadership skills through working with others (students, staff and mentors), training other students, and managing processes within the WBL experience.
-See page 13 for more details.
+Extended Learning Opportunities focus specifically on transformation of the heart and the mind while recognizing that this is a process achieved one victory at a time. - O Work-Based Learning (WBL) Experience THE MAIN OBJECTIVE is to develop leadership skills through working with others (students, staff, and mentors), training other students, and managing processes within the WBL experience.
+See page 13 for more details. - ➤ Character We are as concerned about the quality of character our students develop as we are about the quality and completion of their education.
+Character development at the Crossing utilizes the following three pillars as a framework to assist our students in implementing and measuring the effectiveness of their personal and spiritual growth opportunities.